 What Is Control Solution?

-One question we hear often from people is, "Why do I need control solution?
-That is outdated technology."
 On the contrary, most meters on the market today do either come with or recommend control solution, including 11 other meters we purchased to compare against our meter for accuracy.
 And, there is a really good reason why it is still around.

 What Is Control Solution

 Control solution is a glucose solution that manufacturers produce with a set amount of glucose.
 They calibrate the control solution with the meter so you can only use control solution with its own brand of meter, just like test strips.
 The control solution does NOT calibrate the meter.
 It checks the accuracy of the test strips for the meter.
 There are usually 2-3 different levels of control solution.
 Each has a different concentration of glucose, allowing you to check for test accuracy at low, normal and high glucose levels for any given batch of test strips.
 You do not need to use all three to verify that your test strips are working.
 One is usually sufficient.
 Why waste three test strips out of every vial?